Test ID: TVRNA Trichomonas vaginalis, Nucleic Acid Amplification, Varies

 Collection Instructions:

-1. Vaginal specimens must be collected using the Aptima Multitest Swab Specimen Collection Kit, formerly called Aptima Vaginal Swab Specimen Collection Kit).
+1. Specimens must be collected using the Aptima Multitest Swab Collection Kit.

 2. Insert swab (pink shaft) about 5 cm past introitus and rotate gently for 30 seconds.